Get 200 Real Life User Stories

 Today’s post introduces the third installment in a free series of training videos all about user stories.
-Available for a limited time only, you can watch all released videos by signing up to the Better User Stories Mini-Course.
-Already signed up?
-Check your inbox for a link to the latest video, or continue reading to find out about today’s lesson.
+You can watch all released videos by signing up to the Better User Stories Mini-Course.

 An extremely common problem with user stories is including the right amount of detail.